jutge-org/jutge-toolkit/README.md

 - `jutge-make-problem`: Makes all the necessary files to generate a common problem.
 - `jutge-make-quiz`: Makes all the necessary files to generate a quiz problem.
-- `jutge-compilers`: Outputs information on the supported compilers.
-- `jutge-available-compilers`: Outputs information on the available compilers.
 - `jutge-code-metrics`: Provides measures extracted from a static inspection of a program.

 For full details, please refer to the following documents: